josephburkhart/ugarit-access-graphs/README.md

 This repository contains justified access graphs for the following buildings at Late Bronze Age Ugarit: the Royal Palace, the House of Yabninu, and the House of Rapanu.
 All graphs were created in Gephi [1] and published to a github page using the Oxford Internet Institute's SigmaExporter Plugin For Gephi [2].
 The URL for the github page is [https://josephburkhart.github.io/ugarit-access-graphs/](https://josephburkhart.github.io/ugarit-access-graphs/).

 The Justified Access Graph for the Royal Palace is at [https://josephburkhart.github.io/ugarit-access-graphs/RoyalPalace](https://josephburkhart.github.io/ugarit-access-graphs/RoyalPalace).
 The Justified Access Graph for the House of Yabninu is at [https://josephburkhart.github.io/ugarit-access-graphs/YabninuHouse](https://josephburkhart.github.io/ugarit-access-graphs/YabninuHouse).
+The Justified Access Graph for the House of Rapanu is at [https://josephburkhart.github.io/ugarit-access-graphs/RapanuHouse](https://josephburkhart.github.io/ugarit-access-graphs/RapanuHouse).

 The _config.json_ file for each graph was modified as follows:
 ```